-To make it easy, I have created starter “packages” of all the exact gear you’d need for a complete set up based on the kind of camera you’re shooting, your budget and the work you’re doing.
+Artificial lighting for food photography doesn’t require a studio full of clunky gear.
+To make it easy, I have created some artificial lighting gear bundles down below of all the exact gear you’d need to get started.
+These show you a complete set of gear based on the kind of camera you’re shooting, your budget and the work you’re doing.

-Most of the packages list a speedlight as that is generally going to get you great quality for a low price and they’re easily portable.
-However, if you’re planning longer shoots and want a light that plugs into the wall or need something with greater output (for example, if you plan to regularly shoot images that require higher aperture numbers like F8 and higher) then a monolight strobe will be a great pick.
+Most of the bundles list a speedlight, since that is generally going to get you great quality for a low price and they’re easily portable.
+However, if you’re planning larger scenes or longer shoots, you might want to consider a monolight strobe instead.
 I have options in both categories below.

-The mounting bracket that I list in each of the packages is my current favorite because it will be compatible with a wide variety of modifiers (aka, the umbrella / softbox / etc…the thing that modifies the light) and speedlight styles.
-The s-type speedlight bracket I recommend that you’ll see in all of the packages works with umbrella style modifiers AND bowens mount softboxes.
+The mounting bracket that I list in each of the packages is my current favorite because it will be compatible with a wide variety of speedlights and modifiers (the thing that modifies how the light looks).

 When it comes to modifiers, in each of the packages I recommend starting with a simple, affordable, softbox for flattering, natural-looking lighting.
 But, if you are looking for a very particular style of lighting, check out the “Other Modifiers” and styles section at the bottom.

 Note to members of Artificial Academy.
 Feel free to reach out in the course community and we’ll be happy to help answer questions and confirm the best purchase based on your unique needs.